nursultan-shb/geobroker/deploy/README.md

 ## Terminate the environment
 To terminate all EC2 instances, run: `ansible-playbook terminate_instances.yml`.\
 To terminate all other AWS services, run: `ansible-playbook terminate_environment.yml`.
+Note, sometimes this command may end with an error.
+The second run of the command solves a problem.